borodean/less-properties/README.md

 ------------
 The `-less-property: property` junk line of code is a necessary sacrifice due to the hack nature of this mixin.
 However, all browsers should normally skip this line so it's just a matter of purity of code.

-I'm looking forward to finding out a cleaner solution.
+The mixin properly works with values that have spaces in them (e. g.
+`1px solid red`) only when those are passed as an escaped string (e. g.
+`~'1px solid red'`).

 license
 -------